etruel/wp-ispconfig/readme.txt

 == Upgrade Notice ==

-= 3.0 =
+= 3.1 =
-* Major version released!
+* Fixes some important issues and add new demo mode!
 Test it before use in a production environment.